 On average, an intermediate or advanced apprentice will earn £6.95 an hour (median wage).
 But you might be surprised to learn that there is a minimum amount your employer has to pay you by law if you are an apprentice.

 What is the minimum apprenticeship wage in 2019-20?

 Currently, the national minimum wage for apprentices is £3.90 per hour.

 The minimum apprenticeship wage applies to those aged 16-18, and those aged 19 or over who are in their first year.
 All other apprentices should be paid the national minimum wage for their age, or more.

 The apprenticeship wage often increases.
-Prior to April 2017, the minimum apprenticeship wage was £3.40, and in October 2015, it went up by 57p.
+Prior to April 2019, the minimum apprenticeship wage was £3.70.
+In April 2020, the apprenticeship wage will rise to £4.15.

 Apprentices aged 19 or over who have completed at least one year of their apprenticeship are entitled to the national minimum wage.